ResearchComputing/Documentation/docs/cloud/aws/billing/index.rst

 AWS - Billing
 ===============

-Note: The Billing in the AWS doesn't always match with the actual billing.
+Note: The data in the AWS Billing Console  doesn’t always match with the invoices received (this is due to our reseller managing their billing to help pay for our discounts).
 To check for the actual billing, CloudCheckr is the right source to look at.
 Here is the complete document below to view the billing in the CloudCheckr and to set Email Notifications.

 .. toctree::